Arab conquest of Egypt: Siege of Babylon Fortress

 Amr had assumed that Egypt would be a pushover but was quickly proven wrong.
-Even at the outposts of Pelusium and Belbeis, the Muslims had met stiff resistance, with sieges of two and one months, respectively.
+Even at the outposts of Pelusium and Bilbeis, the Muslims had met stiff resistance, with sieges of two and one months, respectively.
 As Babylon, near what is now Cairo, was a larger and more important city, resistance on a larger scale was expected.
 The Muslims arrived at Babylon some time in May 640.

 Babylon was a fortified city, and Theodore had indeed prepared it for a siege.
 Outside the city, a ditch had been dug, and a large force was positioned in the area between the ditch and the city walls.
 The Muslims besieged the fort, a massive structure 18 m high with walls more than 2 m thick and studded with numerous towers and bastions and a force of some 4,000 men.
 Early Muslim sources place the strength of the Byzantine force in Babylon at about six times the strength of the Muslim force.
 For the next two months, fighting remained inconclusive, with the Byzantines repulsing every Muslim assault.

-Realising that Babylon was too strong to take, 'Amr sent a detachment to raid the city of Faiyum.
+Realising that Babylon was too strong to take, Amr sent a detachment to raid the city of Faiyum.
 The Byzantines had anticipated that and so had strongly guarded the roads that led to the city and had fortified their garrison in the nearby town of Lahun.
-At this time, the governor of Faiyum was Domentianus, while Anastasius was the prefect of its province, Arcadia Aegypti, and Theodosius was the prefect of Alexandria.
+At this time, the governor of Faiyum was Domentianus, while Theodosius was the prefect of its province, Arcadia Aegypti, and Anastasius was the prefect of Alexandria.
 The defence of Arcadia Aegypti was entrusted to a certain John, whom Hermann Zotenberg identifies with the John, Duke of Barca or Barcaina mentioned by Nicephorus.
 He had brought the Ecthesis and a portion of the True Cross from Patriarch Sergius to Cyrus, and was likely on a direct commission from Emperor Heraclius.